SandroMiguel/some-awesome-project/README.md

 ### Step 1 - Create a new repository

-Write the name and description (add readme and licence)
+Write the name and description (add readme and license)

 ### Step 2 - Clone with SSH